 California and federal law already require employers to make reasonable efforts to provide lactation breaks.
-But advocates say the ordinance approved unanimously by the San Francisco Board of Supervisors on Tuesday is significant because it spells out the kind of space required and mandates worker protections.
+But advocates say the ordinance approved unanimously by the San Francisco Board of Supervisors on Tuesday is significant because it spells out what kind of space should be provided.

 San Francisco Supervisor Katy Tang called her proposal the strongest lactation policy in the nation.

 The lactation area must be clean, contain a chair and surface space for a pump, and have access to electricity.
 The legislation also specifies lactation rooms for new work spaces going forward, and it requires employers to distribute its lactation accommodation policy to all employees upon hiring.

 The lactation legislation is the latest in a city that has championed worker rights.
 For example, San Francisco supervisors in 2016 were the first to mandate private businesses provide fully paid leave to new parents.
 In 2014, San Francisco approved a $15 hourly minimum wage for workers, a mandate that California Gov. Jerry Brown signed into law last year for the entire state.